JanHendrikVanHeusden/draughts/README.md

 These feedback strings (prompts, messages, errors etc.) are hard coded (String literals) directly within the code.
 The time available for this code challenge was short, so I decided to hard code these to save time.

-### TODO's / FIXME's
+### TODO's
-Several `TODO`'s and `FIXME`s are left in the code, these should be handled when a production-strength application were required, or simply about (hopefully not too dirty) workarounds.
+Several `TODO`'s are left in the code, these should be handled when a production-strength application were required.